-- 53. The process of making, assessing and paying a progress payment claim is clearly set out in clause 37 of the Contract where: - (a) The Applicant (Contractor) shall claim each month to the Superintendent for the progress of the Works under the Contract (clause 37.1); - (b) The Superintendent shall, within 14 days of receiving the progress claim, assess the claim and issue a progress certificate evidencing the payment and retention to the Applicant and Respondent (Principal) (clause 37.2); - Within 7 days after receiving the certificate, the Applicant shall issue a tax invoice to the Respondent for the amount shown on the certificate (clause 37.2(b); and - (d) The Respondent shall make payment within 7 days of receiving the tax invoice (clause 37.2(b). - 54.
+- 59. The process of making, assessing and paying a progress payment claim is clearly set out in clause 37 of the Contract where: - (a) The Applicant (Contractor) shall claim each month to the Superintendent for the progress of the Works under the Contract (clause 37.1);

+- (b) The Superintendent shall, within 14 days of receiving the progress claim, assess the claim and issue a progress certificate evidencing the payment and retention to the Applicant and Respondent (Principal) (clause 37.2); - (c) Within 7 days after receiving the certificate, the Applicant shall issue a tax invoice to the Respondent for the amount shown on the certificate (clause 37.2(b); and - (d) The Respondent shall make payment within 7 days of receiving the tax invoice (clause 37.2(b). - 60.
 There are no provisions in clause 37 for the Respondent to simply withhold payment to the Applicant for variations yet to be agreed or alleged defects in the work performed.
 That assessment is a direct function of the Superintendent at the time of the assessment and was to have been calculated at the time of the assessment under clause 37.2 of the Contract.
-There were no deductions certified to withhold payment under the progress certificate issued by the Superintendent.

-- 55. Clause 37.2(d) provides for "payment on account only" and adjustments to a progress certificate in the event of errors by the issue of a further progress certificate for the same progress claim. - 56.
-As set out at [52] above, I sought further submissions from the parties as to any further certificates in relation to PC12 and the Respondent submitted that there was a further Payment Advice Notice issued by the Superintendent.
-On review of the additional Payment Advice Notice, however, the progress certificate adjusted the numbering of two variations and that progress certificate did not adjust the amount certified for payment which remained in the sum of \$68,153.16 (excluding GST).
+There were no deductions certified to withhold payment under the progress certificate issued by the Superintendent. - 61.
+Clause 37.2(d) provides for "payment on account only" and adjustments to a progress certificate in the event of errors by the issue of a further progress certificate for the same progress claim. - 62.
+As set out at [58] above, I sought further submissions from the parties as to any further certificates in relation to PC10 and the Respondent submitted that there was no further Payment Advice Notice issued by the Superintendent.